pallets/flask/docs/testing.rst

 For most of the views, a user needs to be logged in.
-The easiest way to do this in tests is to make a ``POST`` request to the ``login`` view with the client.
-Rather than writing that out every time, you can write a class with methods to do that, and use a fixture to pass it the client for each test.
+The easiest way to do this in tests is to make a ``POST`` request to the ``login`` view using the client.
+Instead of writing the same code for this many times, you can write a class with methods which handle this, and use a fixture to pass it the client for each test.